Lüchow's: History

-Context

-August Guido Lüchow, an immigrant from the city of Hanover, Germany, arrived in the United States in 1879 at the age of 23.
+August Guido Lüchow immigrated from Hanover, Germany, to the United States in 1879, at the age of 23.
 After working as waiter for a cafe on Duane Street, he became a bartender and waiter at a cafe and beer garden belonging to Baron von Mehlbach.
-Three years later, aged 26, he was able to purchase the business with the help of a $1500 loan from William Steinway, the piano magnate, who had his concert-hall-and-showrooms venue Steinway Hall across the street at Union Square, and was a regular customer at the von Mehlbach establishment.
+Three years later, he was able to purchase the business with the help of a $1500 loan from William Steinway, the piano magnate, whose Steinway Hall venue was across the street at Union Square, and who was a regular customer at the von Mehlbach establishment.
 The property was only about an eighth in size of what would become Lüchow's, and did not yet reach 13th Street on the downtown side.

 At that time the stretch of 14th Street extending crosstown on either side of Union Square was at the heart of the most prestigious part of the city, and August Lüchow's new establishment quickly became known as "the capital of 14th Street".